Posted on

 1. Botox Injections Are Painful

-When it comes to cosmetic injections there is always a slight amount of discomfort, after all a needle is being utilized to deliver the Botox treatment.
-However, most patients describe the injection as feeling similar to a quick sharp pinch.
+When it comes to cosmetic injections, there is always a slight amount of discomfort; after all, a needle is being utilized to deliver the Botox treatment.
+However, most patients describe the injection as feeling similar to a quick, sharp pinch.
 There is a sensation, but in no means is it considered painful.
-No additional anesthetic, or numbing agents are required with Botox injections.
+No additional anesthetic or numbing agents are required with Botox injections.

-Whenever you see Botox used in movies, television, and reality shows, it is being used on an individual’s face to smoothen out wrinkles and fine lines.
+Whenever you see Botox used in movies, television, and reality shows, it is being used on an individual’s face to smooth out wrinkles and fine lines.
 This may have led to the misnomer that Botox can only be used on your face.
 However, this is not the case.
 Botox is used for several medical and cosmetic treatments.
-It can be used for treating strabismus, migraine headaches, neck pain, back pain, hyperhidrosis, weak eye muscles, and temporomandibular joint disorder.
+It can be used for treating strabismus, migraine headaches, neck pain, back pain, hyperhidrosis, weak eye muscles, and temporomandibular joint (TMJ) disorder.

 3. Botox Injections Cause a Frozen Face